Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - a [DD05CVSA charger unit](https://fr.aliexpress.com/item/1005003537981780.html).
 - Any LiPo stolen in any electronic toy.
 The device draws nothing, even a 200 mA.h is enough to play with the device outside for hours.
 - a [microswitch](https://fr.aliexpress.com/item/1005003938856402.html) to cut the circuit when off or for flashing the Pi Pico.

-The device requires a +5V line to drive the sensor and cannot be powered by the VSYS pin only.
+The whole dashcam device requires a +5V line to drive the sensor and cannot unfortunately be powered by the VSYS pin only.

 # Pinout
 ![pinout](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Pinout.png)